 Renamed after the late great Essex boy Ben Raemers, Victoria Park Raemers skatepark is a modern concrete bowl skatepark.
-This skatepark houses arguably the most challenging bowl in London.
+This skatepark accommodates arguably the most challenging bowl in London.

 Skatepark design and Layout